 Get an instant quote online to determine the monthly premium cost, and compare the cost to the expected payments for normal childbirth.
 Get an illustration of the cost relative to the amounts you may receive in return after giving birth.
 See examples of what the policy may also pay in the event of complications of pregnancy, premature birth, postpartum disorders, accidents, or an illness.

 Policies covering normal childbirth are in great demand, but short supply.
 Your quote will illustrate the reasons why.
-The payment for delivering a perfectly healthy baby may be several multiples of the premium paid in advance, making your policy self funding.
+The payment for delivering a perfectly healthy baby may be several multiples of the premium paid in advance, making your policy self-funding.

 How to Purchase a Policy

 Purchase a policy covering normal childbirth through a voluntary employee benefit offering.
 What has overwhelming advantages to growing families is a money loser for insurers.
-So there are a few extra steps needed in order to qualify.
+Therefore, there are a few extra steps needed in order to qualify.

 The biggest tripping point for most people is the need to purchase your policy through an employer.
 Many site visitors are seeking policies that can be purchased online directly as an individual.
-If you want a policy that generates maternity leave income for recovery from normal childbirth there is only one source.
+If you want a policy that generates maternity leave income for recovery from normal childbirth, there is only one source.
 If not available at work, we can help you ask for the option to pay for the policy yourself via payroll deduction.